aliozanmemeto/IE440/index.md

 ## [Final Question 1](IE440FinalQuestion1_Fall2020 (2).pdf)

 - [Here](FINAL20-2016402060 (1).ipynb) is my final exam question one - take home.
 The first question, analycally fitting a polynomial regression to a given dataset; the second question, the same dataset solution by desinging multi-layer perceptrons.
 [Here](FINAL20-2016402060 (1).docx) is the report.
+For the [pseudo code of perceptron algorithms](PerceptronAlgorithms.pdf)

 ## Contributors
 * BERKAY AKBAŞ